AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

    > An example of multiple leveled navigation grid, with irregular nodes but regular clusters.

- >If you wanna know more about how to implement & manipulate Navigation Meshes into a Hierachy and also memory & refinement optimizations, you can check out the [2011 GDC aabout Starcraft II & Dragon Age Origins](https://www.gdcvault.com/play/1014514/AI-Navigation-It-s-Not).
+ - If you want to know more about how to implement & manipulate Navigation Meshes into a Hierachy and also memory & refinement optimizations, you can check out the [2011 GDC aabout Starcraft II & Dragon Age Origins](https://www.gdcvault.com/play/1014514/AI-Navigation-It-s-Not).

- >**Important Note**:Navigation Meshes is  a very cool & interesting topic to explore, but in this reseach I want to focus more in the basics of the Hierchial Pathfinding, since, I am a big believer that, if you understand the basics (ergo, what I am about to explain) who will know how the Navigatio Maps & Meshes work way faster &, also, since you will know what is happening in the lowest level, you will also understand the optimizations or came up with your own!
+ >**Important Note**: Navigation Meshes is  a very cool & interesting topic to explore, but in this research I want to focus more in the basics of the Hierarchial Pathfinding, since, I am a big believer that, if you understand the basics (ergo, what I am about to explain) who will know how the Navigation Maps & Meshes work way faster &, also, since you will know what is happening in the lowest level, you will also understand the optimizations or came up with your own!

 ## My Approach - HPA*
 Tho approach I selected is to do a **Regular Multi-Level Hierarchy A***.
 The reason is simple and I have already mentioned before: I want this to be an explanation so you will understand how & why a Hiearchial Pathfinding works, so let's start from the basic, shall we?